 How to Meet Your Essential Amino Acid Needs on a Plant-Based Diet

 Simply put, eat the foods that contain a higher amount of protein, and eat a variety of them.
 Don’t limit yourself to just beans or just nuts.
 Eat a variety of beans, nuts, grains, veggies, and seeds for a balanced plant-based diet.

 Want to know how much protein you actually need?
-Check out this article that simplifies it plus includes a quick discussion on whether we need animal protein or not.
+Check out this protein article that simplifies it.

 Want some simple, high protein plant-based meals?
 Try these:

 More easy, balanced plant-based meals are available in the Health My Lifestyle Meal Planner.
 It’s the last meal planning tool you’ll ever need.
 You can easily narrow down exactly what you’re looking for with the extensive filtering options, plan out your week in seconds or grab a pre-made plan, track your calories and goals, and more!
-Right now it’s 40% off your first month!
 Check out the Meal Planner here.